A combinatorial model for the decomposition of multivariate polynomial rings as $S_n$-modules

 \begin{proof} Observe that the generating function expression in Equation \eqref{eq:elemgf} is a polynomial, so the coefficient from Equation \eqref{eq:epowerexp} in $E({\bf q}, {\bf z})$ is equal to $0$ if $a_1+a_2+\cdots+a_m+k>n$.
 This implies that for all $S = \dcl 1^{a_1}, 2^{a_2}, \ldots, m^{a_m}, \o{s}_1, \ldots, \o{s}_k\dcr$ with $|S|>n$, then

-This implies that for all $p_\pi$ that contains a part $S \in \pi$ with $|S| > n$ can be expressed in terms of $p_\pi$ with all parts smaller than or equal to $n$ by repeatedly applying this relation. \end{proof}
+This implies that any $p_\pi$ such that $\pi$ contains a part $S \in \pi$ with $|S| > n$ can be expressed in terms of $p_\pi$ with all parts smaller than or equal to $n$ by repeatedly applying this relation. \end{proof}

 These generators are not free however and also satisfy the relation

 if $S$ and $S'$ are not equal and $p_S^2 = 0$ if $|\o{T}|$ is odd.

 \end{section}